ciroiriarte/ciroiriarte.github.io/_posts/2025-02-13-PVE-Cloud-Images.md

 <!--more-->

+> **Note:** For ease of use, this knowhow was incorporated into a script available at [pve-import-cloud-images](https://github.com/ciroiriarte/pve-scripts/blob/master/pve-import-cloud-images).

 # Pre-requisites

 A fully configured PVE cluster must be set, with properly configured bridges & datastore to be used.